 How on earth did incurable sad sacks like The Cure, Nick Drake, or Kurt Cobain become pop stars?
 Why do we listen to the likes of “Hallelujah”, “Mad World”, or “Hurt” for fun?
 The answer is simple, but opens a can of worms: prehistoric humans almost didn’t invent music for entertainment or personal expression, but rather as a component to ritual, spirituality, and community.

-Hence this new series of short essays exclusively for The Dork Report: The Songs That Broke My Heart, in effect a playlist of melancholy, misery, and loneliness.
+Hence this new series of short essays exclusively: The Songs That Broke My Heart, in effect a playlist of melancholy, misery, and loneliness.
 It is not meant to be an objective list of the saddest songs of all time, but rather a personal compilation of songs that create an emotional response in me now, at this time in my life.
 But first, I’m going to start with something slightly more esoteric.
 Watch this space for my thoughts on No-Man’s “Days in the Trees (Reich)”.

 The Songs That Broke My Heart: